Sample client list

 Partner at Cravath, Swaine & Moore LLP

 David R Marriott is a partner in Cravath, Swaine & Moore LLP’s litigation department.
 Mr Marriott has tried, argued and litigated IP and other complex commercial matters in both state and federal courts across the country.
-He has represented a number of major pharmaceutical and technology companies, including Mylan, IBM, Novartis, Alcon Laboratories, Qualcomm, Bristol-Myers Squibb and AT&T.
+Mr Marriott has represented a number of major pharmaceutical and technology companies, including Mylan, IBM, Novartis, Alcon Laboratories, Qualcomm, Bristol-Myers Squibb, Eli Lilly and AT&T.

-Mr Marriott recently represented Merck Sharp & Dohme as plaintiff in three separate patent infringement actions seeking to enjoin the marketing and sale of generic versions of Merck’s antifungal agent, Noxafil®, and Juno Therapeutics in a lawsuit filed by City of Hope alleging that Juno violated an exclusive licence agreement to certain City of Hope patents.
-He also represented Mylan in a patent infringement suit over Teva Pharmaceuticals’ development of a generic form of Mylan’s respiratory drug Perforomist®.
+Mr Marriott has also represented Merck Sharp & Dohme as plaintiff in three separate patent infringement actions seeking to enjoin the marketing and sale of generic versions of Merck’s antifungal agent, Noxafil, and Juno Therapeutics in a lawsuit filed by City of Hope (“COH”) alleging Juno violated an exclusive licence agreement to certain COH patents.
+He also represented Mylan in a patent infringement suit over Teva Pharmaceuticals’ development of a generic form of Mylan’s respiratory drug Perforomist.
 Following a seven-day bench trial, the court upheld the validity of Mylan’s patents and enjoined Teva from marketing a generic version of the drug until Mylan’s patents expire.
 The decision was affirmed on appeal.

 Mr Marriott is a fellow of the American College of Trial Lawyers, an adjunct professor at New York University School of Law and a lecturer in law at Columbia University School of Law.
-He has been recognised as a leading lawyer by numerous professional organisations, including Benchmark Litigation, Legal 500 and Lawdragon.
+He has been recognised as a leading lawyer by numerous professional publications, including Benchmark Litigation, The Legal 500 US and Lawdragon.

-Mr Marriott received his JD from New York University School of Law in 1994 and his BA from Brigham Young University in 1991.
+Mr Marriott received a JD from the New York University School of Law in 1994 and a BA from Brigham Young University in 1991.